sealerio/sealer/docs/site/src/docs/advanced/kyverno-build-in.md

  [root@ubuntu ~]# sealer build -t my-nginx-kubernetes:v1.19.8 .
 ```

 Just a simple command and let sealer help you cache `nginx:latest` image to private registry.
-You may doubt whether sealer has successfully cached the image, please execute `sealer inspect my-nginx-kubernetes:v1.19.8` and locate the `layer` attribute of the spec section, you will find there are many layers.
+You may doubt whether sealer has successfully cached the image, please execute `sealer inspect my-nginx-kubernetes:v1.19.8` and locate the `layer` attribute of the `spec` section, you will find there are many layers.
 In this case, the last layer has two `key:value` pairs: `type: BASE`, `value: registry cache`, from which we know it's about images cached to registry.
-Remembering this layer's id, execute `cd /var/lib/sealer/data/overlay2/{layer-id}/registry/docker/registry/v2/repositories/library`, then you will find the nginx image existing in this directory.
+Remembering this layer's id, execute `cd /var/lib/sealer/data/overlay2/{layer-id}/registry/docker/registry/v2/repositories/library`, then you will find the nginx image existing in the directory.

 Now you can use this new cloud image to create k8s cluster.
 After your cluster startup, there is already a pod running `nginx:latest` image, you can see it by execute `kubectl describe pod nginx`, and you can also create more pods running `nginx:latest` image.